We hope you will enjoy listening to this music!

 Ride on Ride on in Majesty

 Ride on Ride on in Majesty is a well-known Palm Sunday hymn.
 Do sing along!
-It is in the UCC Pilgrim Hymnal, number 176, melody by John Dykes and words by Henry Milman.

 Listen to Ride On Ride On in Majesty